Chief Operating Officer

 Role Evolution

-How the COO Role Has Changed
+How the Chief Operating Officer Role Has Changed

 The COO role has evolved from a primarily operational and process-focused position to one that increasingly encompasses technology-enabled transformation.
 The best COOs today are driving Industry 4.0 adoption in manufacturing, digital service delivery in financial services, and AI-enabled automation in technology companies — combining traditional operational discipline with a transformation agenda.
 The COO's relationship with the CFO has also become more integrated: as cost optimisation and capital efficiency become continuous CEO priorities, the COO-CFO partnership on operational economics has never been more important.

-What Makes a Great COO?
+What Makes a Great Chief Operating Officer?

 1